Cosmic Voids in GAN-Generated Maps of Large-Scale Structure: Wasserstein GAN

 Here, $\Pi(\mathbb{P}_{data}, \mathbb{P}_{gen})$ is the set of all couplings of $\mathbb{P}_{data}$ and $\mathbb{P}_{gen}$.
 If each distribution is thought to be a unit amount of soil piled over a metric space, then $\gamma(x,y)$ represents how much soil must be moved from $x$ to $y$ such that $\mathbb{P}_{data}$ becomes $\mathbb{P}_{gen}$.
 In other words, Equation \ref{eq:wgan} reveals the cost of the optimal way to transfer soil.

-In practice, solving \ref{eq:wgan} is intractable.
+In practice, solving Equation \ref{eq:wgan} is intractable.
 However, \cite{WGAN} have shown that the Wasserstein metric reduces to

 provided that $f$ exists and is K-Lipschitz.
-In the WGAN algorithm, $f$ is analogous to the set of weights, $w$, that parametrise the critic network.
+In the WGAN algorithm, $f$ is analogous to the set of weights, $w$, that parameterize the critic network.
 In other words, given weights, $w$, lying in a compact space, $W$, one back propagates through $\mathbb{E}_{\vv{\bm{z}}\sim p_{prior}(\vv{\bm{z}})}[f_{w}(G_{\theta_G}(\vv{\bm{z}}))]$ to update the generator's weights, just as one would do in the standard GAN architecture.
 However, to ensure the weights lie in $W$, the weights are clipped to a box $W=[-c,c]$, where $c$ is a clipping parameter.

-The training algorithm for a WGAN is similar to the standard GAN algorithm.
+The training algorithm for a WGAN is similar to that of the standard GAN algorithm.
 Aside from the different loss functions and weight clipping, the only change in the WGAN algorithm is that the critic network has its weights updated an integer times more than the does the generator network (i.e., in the standard GAN architecture, both $G$ and $D$ are updated evenly).
-This change possible because, unlike the Jensen-Shannon Divergence, the Earth mover's distance is continuous and differentiable everywhere, and allows the critic to train until optimality is reached.
+This change is possible because, unlike the Jensen-Shannon Divergence, the Earth mover's distance is continuous and differentiable everywhere.

-Allowing the critic to train until optimality is reached makes mode collapse improbable in the WGAN architecture.
+Allowing the critic to train in a more stable manner makes mode collapse improbable in the WGAN architecture.
 This is due to the fact that the critic is no longer trained on how well it can discriminate between real and fake images.
-Rather, the critic is trained on how it scores the realness or fakeness of an image. of an image.
+Rather, the critic is trained on how it scores the realness or fakeness of an image.
 Training the critic in this way improves network stability by giving the generator better feedback on how to update its weights.